How to make recycling fun

 Recycling games for taking it out

 Once the recycling has been gathered up and separated there comes the time it has to be taken out for kerbside collection.
 This can be made more fun with a simple relay race.
-Everything’s quicker when we work as a team, and assigning one person to each part of the journey from kitchen to kerb will get the job done faster and more enjoyably.
+Everything’s quicker when we work as a team, and assigning one person to each part of the journey from kitchen to kerb will make the job more enjoyable and get it done faster.

 Finding recycling games for adults and kids to take part in together helps keep the process safe and age-appropriate.
 While your chocolate-covered five-year-old can carry a small box of cardboard and paper from the kitchen to the front door, you probably wouldn’t want them grappling with the big recycling bin outside – that’s a job for the older members of the household.